 A practical way to create news in advertising is to rotate the following:

-- What they will get in exchange for it – a simple way of saying this might be bonuses – you can always add something else to the purchase and every time a new bonus is added, it’s new to the person who you tell.
-This also links back into point one, so an easy valentines example is if you buy on February 14th we will give you a personalised gift for you to give your valentine.
+- What they will get in exchange for it.
+A simple way of saying this might be bonuses.
+You can always add something else to the purchase and every time a new bonus is added.
+It’s new to the person who you tell.
+This also links back into point one, so an easy valentines example: If you buy on February 14th we will give you a personalised gift for you to give your valentine.

-- What will happen when they buy, for example If we use alarm systems for a moment, when they come into the store they could be shown a film educating them on alarm systems on a big screen and be given popcorn and a special cinema ticket from an actor.
+- What will happen when they buy.
+For example If we use alarm systems for a moment.
+When they come into the store they could be shown a film educating them on alarm systems on a big screen be given popcorn and a special cinema ticket from an actor.

 That would be something new and different and might give them something to actually show up for.
-You could also put that somewhere in the marketing message also, book your cinema ticket now and view the Hollywood blockbuster from we sell alarm systems.
+You could also put that somewhere in the marketing message also, book your cinema ticket now.
+View the Hollywood blockbuster from we sell alarm systems.
 You just want to get as far away as possible from doing the same thing as everyone else in your industry.

 Start looking at your advertising and asking the question, will this get attention?
-A quote from David Ogilvy is “All great advertising is news” and hopefully you have a bit more information now to make your advertising news worthy.
+A quote from David Ogilvy is “All great advertising is news”.
+Hopefully you have a bit more information now to make your advertising news worthy.